eloquentlog/eloquentlog-cli/README.rst

 .. code:: zsh

-   # (optional)
-   % .tools/setup-kcov

-   % make coverage
+   % make coverage:all

 CI
 ~~

-Run CI jobs on local docker conatiner (Gentoo Linux) using gitlab-runner.
+You can run any CI job a on local docker conatiner (Gentoo Linux) by using gitlab-runner.
 See `.gitlab-ci.yml`.

 .. code:: zsh

-   # install gitlab-runner into .tools
-   % .tools/setup-gitlab-runner

    # prepare environment variables for CI via .env.ci
    % cp .env.ci.sample .env

-   # e.g. test (see .gitlab-ci.yml)
+   # e.g. test (see Makefile)
-   % .tools/ci-runner test
+   % make runner-test

 License